 EDEN miniatures are twelve self-contained texts from EDEN by FREI, made available as handsome, compact paperbacks.
-First to be published is The Ice King, which will be followed shortly by The Planet Walk, and then The Tape.
+First to be published are The Ice King, The Planet Walk, and The Tape, to be followed shortly by Istanbul (June 2018) and then Sedartis (July 2018) and Encounters (August 2018).
 Once complete, the series will contain all of EDEN, logically structured into its constituent parts.

 Of course, you can continue to read EDEN by FREI online for free, but if you would like to own or give this fine collection, or any section or story from it, you can order individual titles here as they appear: